Visiting Committee Prize for Undergraduate Book Collecting

 - The competition is open to undergraduates enrolled in Harvard College.

 - To enter, each contestant first submits a written statement of intent to apply for the competition.
-The deadline for the statement is Friday, December 6, 2013.
-It should be sent via e-mail to Susan Fliss, Associate Librarian of Harvard College for Research, Teaching and Learning, Interim Librarian for Harvard College and include: (a) the name and class of the contestant; (b) a brief description of the subject or scope of the collection in one to three sentences; and (c) the contestant's phone number, e-email address, and mailing address.
+The deadline for the statement is Friday, December 16, 2016.
+It should be sent via e-mail to Marty Schreiner, Librarian of Lamont Library and Director of Maps, Media, Data and Government Information, and include: (a) the name and class of the contestant; (b) a brief description of the subject or scope of the collection in one to three sentences; and (c) the contestant's phone number, e-email address, and mailing address.

 - The judges may ask to examine the collection, or a representative part of it, and/or wish to speak with contestants about their collection.
 For this reason, the custom of making prize submissions under pseudonyms is not observed for this contest.